dararod/matefeed/README.md

 You must import them from the `react-feather` module and use them as specified
 here: https://github.com/feathericons/react-feather.

+## GraphQL

+GraphQL is used.

+The playground is available on: http://127.0.0.1:3000/graphiql.

 # Contributing

 Every kind of contribution to this project is welcome, please, don't hesitate